aniketujgare/travel_app_frontend/README.md

 - **1:** Frontend Technology: Utilized Flutter for the frontend.
 - **2:** Routing: Employed the Go Router for managing routing.
 - **3:** State Management: Implemented Bloc for efficient state management.
-- **4:** API Requests: Utilized the Http package for making API requests.
+- **4:** API Requests: Utilized the HTTP package for making API requests.